eric-ai-control/eric-sdk/README.md

 The Eric SDK follows semantic versioning.

-Breaking changes reflect deliberate enforcement of governance and safety guarantees.
+Breaking changes reflect deliberate updates to governance and safety guarantees, not implementation convenience.

 Pre-1.0 versions were experimental and are not supported.